raspberrypilearning/ai-image-prompt/en/step_2.md

-## Mastering Image Prompts: A Step-by-Step Guide
+## Prompting AI Image Generators: A Step-by-Step Guide

 ### Introduction
 Welcome to the world of image generation!
 Today, you'll explore how to turn simple prompts into detailed instructions that create amazing images.
 Ready to dive in?
 Let's get started!